Topological T-duality for Stacks using a Gysin Sequence: The Gysin Sequence

 This is the required normally nonsingular diagram for $p.$

-It is clear that $p$ is bounded proper from Def.
-(6.1) of Ref.\ \cite{BGNX}.
+It is clear that $p$ is bounded proper.
 It remains to prove that $p$ is strongly proper.
-Let $w:\C \to \E$ be an orientable metrizable vector bundle on $\E.$ Choose classifying spaces $Y \to \Y$ and $E \to \E,$ so we obtain a principal bundle $E \to Y.$ Pulling $\V$ back to $Y$ we obtain a bundle $\V \underset{\Y}{\times} Y \to Y.$ The pullback of this bundle along the map $E \to Y$ is trivial since the bundle has the same Euler class as the bundle of stacks $\V \to \Y$ (this follows from the definition of the Euler class, see Behrend et al.\ Ref.\ \cite{BGNX} Ex.\ (8.26)).
+Let $w:\C \to \E$ be an orientable metrizable vector bundle on $\E.$ Choose a classifying space $Y \to \Y$ and pull back $Y$ to $\E$ along $p$ to obtain a classifying space $E \to \E.$ This gives a principal bundle $E \to Y.$ Pulling $\V$ back to $Y$ we obtain a bundle $\V \underset{\Y}{\times} Y \to Y.$ The pullback of this bundle along the map $E \to Y$ is trivial since the bundle has the same Euler class as the bundle of stacks $\V \to \Y$ (this follows from the definition of the Euler class, see Behrend et al.\ Ref.\ \cite{BGNX} Ex.\ (8.26)).
 It follows that $p^{\ast}(\V)$ is a trivial bundle.
 Hence, taking charts, there is an integer $n > 0$ such that $\C$ is a direct summand of $(p^{\ast}(\V))^n \simeq p^{\ast}(\V^n).$ Now, $\V$ is the vector bundle associated to $\E,$ and, since $p$ is orientable, so is $\V.$ Further, $\V$ is metrizable by assumption and hence, so is $\V^n.$ Hence, $p$ is strongly proper.
 By the above $p$ is normally nonsingular.
-Hence, $p$ has a strong orientation class by Prop.\ (8.32) of Ref.\ \cite{BGNX}.
+Hence, $p$ has a strong orientation class by Prop.\ (\ref{BGNX832}) above.
 By Ex.\ (7.5) (1) of Ref.\ \cite{BGNX}, $p$ is adequate. \end{proof}

+We had noted above that the Gysin sequence can be used to calculate the characteristic class and $H-$flux of the T-dual principal bundle of stacks.
+It is interesting to note that the T-dual data doesn't depend on the choice of classifying space made in this calculation.

+Thus we may use the above Gysin sequence to obtain a T-dual by analogy with the usual Gysin sequence argument for Topological T-duality: Given a principal bundle of stacks $p: \E \to \Y$ with Euler class $[p] \in H^2(\Y)$ and a gerbe $\G \to \E$ with characteristic class $[H] \in H^3(\E)$ (see Ref.\ \cite{Heinloth} Sec.
+(5), Prop.
+(5.8)), we can define the T-dual to be the principal bundle of stacks $p^{\#}: \E^{\#} \to \Y$ whose Euler class is $T_{S^1}([H])$ by the Gysin sequence method above.
+The T-dual $H$-flux would then be a gerbe on $\E^{\#}$ with characteristic class $[H^{\#}]$ such that $T_{S^1}([H^{\#}]) = [p].$

+To show that this T-dual exists and is unique, we use Thm.\ (\ref{ThmTDUniq}) above.We may pick a classifying space $Y \to \Y.$ By definition, the class $T_{S^1}([H]) \in H^2(\Y)$ determines a class in $H^2(Y,\KZ)$ since the two cohomology groups are naturally isomorphic.
+This class in turn determines, up to an isomorphism of pairs, a dual principal circle bundle of spaces $E^{\#} \to Y$ with dual $H-$flux $H^{\#}.$ By the work of Bunke and coworkers (see Ref.\ \cite{Bunke1}), this uniquely determines up to isomorphism of pairs in the sense of Ref.\ \cite{Bunke1}, the T-dual principal circle bundle of {\em stacks} $p^{\#}:\E^{\#} \to \Y$ and T-dual gerbe $\G \to \E^{\#}$ with characteristic class $H^{\#} \in H^2(E^{\#},S^1).$ By Thm.\ (\ref{ThmTDUniq}), this T-dual doesn't depend on the choice of the classifying space.

+It is interesting to note that the Gysin sequence method above can be used to obtain the T-dual in both the method of Mathai and Wu (see Ref.\ \cite{MaWu}) and Bunke and coworkers (see Ref.\ \cite{Bunke1}) just by changing the choice of classifying space in the calculation.